catberry/catberry/docs/index.md

 what parameters Catberry can parse from these URIs and what stores will receive parsed parameters.

-## Colon-marked parameters in string
+## Colon-marked Parameters in a String
 Default definition syntax is following:

 ```